This tour is unavailable for new bookings Unavailable for new bookings Find Comparable Tours › Find Comparable Tours

 Nairobi - Archers Post

-Early morning depart from Nairobi and drive north towards Nanyuki and Mount Kenya, crossing the equator and heading to the lands of the Samburu and the Rendille.
-Lunch at a restaurant in Isiolo and thereafter proceed to Samburu Game Reserve for game drive.
-Samburu is home to a number of species rarely seen elsewhere such as the reticulated giraffe and gerenuk, and we spend our time searching for these and other wildlife.
-Dinner and overnight at Steto Guest House.
+You'll have an early morning departure from Nairobi and drive north towards Nanyuki and Mount Kenya, crossing the equator and heading to the lands of the Samburu and the Rendille.
+You'll have lunch at a restaurant in Isiolo.
+Thereafter, you'll proceed to Samburu Game Reserve for a game drive.
+Samburu is home to a number of species rarely seen elsewhere, such as the reticulated giraffe and gerenuk.
+You'll spend your time searching for these and other wildlife.
+Your dinner and overnight stay will be at Steto Guest House.

 Main Destination: